TyrealGray/AssassinWar/README.md

 #AssassinWar

-`This is a 2D-Game that based on QT 4.8.5`
+###This is a 2D-Game that based on QT 4.8.5

-`The Inspiration came form a RPG-map of Warcraft3 in China`
+###The Inspiration came form a RPG-map of Warcraft3 in China

-`Each players control one Assassin that looks like normal people`
+###Each players control one Assassin that looks like normal people

-`the whole game is about finding other Assassins and kill`
+###The whole game is about finding other Assassins and kill

-`Be sure that you only kill Assassin(other players)`
+###Be sure that you only kill Assassin(other players)

-`becuase you will get Punishment if you kill the innocence NPCs`
+###Becuase you will get Punishment if you kill the innocence NPCs

 ## To open this project you need:
 > * vs2010 sp1